 ARTICLE IX.
 VICE PRESIDENT FOR RESEARCH & ECONOMIC DEVELOPMENT

-1. The Vice President for Research & Economic Development and Dean of the Jack N. Averitt College of Graduate Studies shall be charged with considering matters pertaining to or related to relationships regarding sponsored funding for research and scholarship pursuits and partnerships with external constituencies concerning the University’s role in economic development activities.
+SECTION 1.
+The Vice President for Research & Economic Development and Dean of the Jack N. Averitt College of Graduate Studies shall be charged with considering matters pertaining to or related to relationships regarding sponsored funding for research and scholarship pursuits and partnerships with external constituencies concerning the University’s role in economic development activities.
 In exercising the powers and duties of the office, the Vice President for Research & Economic Development shall

 A. coordinate the submission and acceptance of all proposals and awards for sponsored programs for and on behalf of the University.